Program Director's Message

-The General Surgery Residency at Eisenhower Army Medical Center is accredited by the American Council on Graduate Medical Education to provide five clinical years of quality surgical training to three graduating residents per year with an additional required dedicated research year.
-The vision of the Program is to develop, nurture, train, and sustain outstanding general surgeons who will excel at and derive satisfaction by providing compassionate surgical care in all locations at any time and in any situation.
+The General Surgery Residency at Dwight D. Eisenhower Army Medical Center (DDEAMC) is accredited by the American Council on Graduate Medical Education to provide five clinical years of surgical training to three residents per year with an additional required dedicated research year.
+The Program’s vision is to develop, train, and sustain outstanding surgeons who excel at providing surgical care at any time and in any situation.

-General surgery residency training should be viewed more as a journey towards a lifetime of learning, not a short period of suffering to be endured and then forgotten.
-The Program provides the education, the research facilities, and the surgical staff to support that journey.
+General surgery residency training is a journey towards a lifetime of learning, not a short period of suffering to be endured and then forgotten.
+The Program provides the education, the clinical and research facilities, and the surgical staff to support that journey.

 Program Director, General Surgery